 We advise students to complete the majority of their prerequisite courses no later than the spring of their sophomore year.
-BUS 226 should be taken early, followed by BUS 240.
-Transfer students must take BUS 226 in their first semester, unless exempted by either chair.
+BUS 226 or BUS 228 should be taken early, followed by BUS 240.
+Transfer students must take BUS 226 or BUS 228 in their first semester, unless exempted by either chair.
 All prerequisite courses must be taken for a numerical grade and students must earn a minimum grade of 2.0 in each course.